berit-stange/muddi-app-react-firebase/README.md

 # MUDDI APP
 Maternity App based on the code of my Medi App - track feeding, weight etc.
+- built with React, database: Firebase, hosted with Firebase
-Work in progress.
+- Work in progress.
 Current task: update elements in list with updateDoc

 # HOSTING